 During the physical surveillance of residences registered to Mr X’s alias, Mrs X was confirmed to be living at the property.
 A vehicle observed and photographed in the garage was confirmed by the dealership to be registered to Mr X’s alias, and the dealership confirmed that Mr X has been seen driving the vehicle.

 The business activities of Mr X and the significant assets registered under his alias were considered to be evidence that he would have the financial means to satisfy judgement if the client was successful in their litigation.

 IFW Global investigators work in Australia and internationally.
 In the last few years, we’ve helped our clients recover millions of dollars of stolen assets obtained by illegal means and filed recovery proceedings in domestic and foreign jurisdictions.

-To find out more about how a private investigator can help you, click below to download our free ebook ‘Online Investment Fraud: How to Recover Your Stolen Assets.’
+To find out more about how a private investigator can help you with an asset search service and recovery tactics, click below to download our free ebook ‘Online Investment Fraud: How to Recover Your Stolen Assets.’